 Cold Pressed: The paper is pressed a second time without the blanket, flattening the surface.
 It has a fine grain that can be visible with some mediums.
 This surface is good for most mediums.

-Hot Pressed: The paper is also pressed on a hot cylinder, which bonds the fibers closer together and creates a very smooth, fine surface.
+Hot Pressed: The paper is also pressed on a hot cylinder, which bonds the fibers closer together and creates a smoother surface.
 It allows for very fine detail with pencils.
+It often comes in pads.
 Hot Pressed Paper also creates beautiful washes with watercolor.

 It is important to note that the variations of each surface are produced by the manufacturer to maximize the available options for its use.
 So try several brands to find your favorite.

 Now we can elaborate on the paper of the common art forms that apply to each surface.
 These are Mixed Media, Watercolor, Drawing, Sketch, and Tracing paper.

 Mixed Media: Mixed Media paper is a rough surface type, and its a heavier weight paper that has ‘tooth’ to allow for wet media applications such as gouache (opaque or ‘non- translucent’ paint that has a binder), acrylic paint, markers, and ink.
 This media pad paper by Strathmore is also excellent for the use of dry mediums.

 Watercolor: Traditional Watercolor paper is usually cold press paper and more textured (toothier) than most drawing papers.
 It won’t bow or curl when wet (watery) mediums are used.
 Acrylics, gouache, and of course watercolors, are used with this paper.
 It should be noted that oil paints can be used if the paper is first covered with gesso as a primer.
 Generally, artists only use oils as a preparatory sketch before painting on canvas.